Meme stocks are roaring again. This time may be different

 WHAT’S HAPPENING?

 GameStop, the granddaddy of meme stocks, has soared suddenly and sharply.
-It was nearly 37% higher Tuesday afternoon after surging 74% the day before.
+It was about 45% higher Tuesday afternoon after surging 74% the day before.
 Other meme stocks from the pandemic era are moving just as radically.
-AMC Entertainment, the movie theater operator, jumped nearly 31% Tuesday.
+AMC Entertainment, the movie theater operator, jumped roughly 29% Tuesday.

 SHOULD THEY BE RISING THAT FAST?